calabash/iOSDeviceManager/README.md

 ### Code Signing

 Project maintainers must clone the [codesign](https://github.com/calabash/calabash-codesign) repo and install the certs and profiles.
-Talk to @jmoody or @sapieneptus for details.
+Talk to a maintainer for details.

 Contributors need to touch the Xcode project file with valid credentials.